enerqi/dotfiles/README.md

 After that we are going back to (manually) using a sync service (e.g. Dropbox, Tresorit, One Drive etc.) as the formerly useful `SyncSettings` sublime package is (currently in 2024) unmaintained and not working.

-Sync `%USERPROFILE%/AppData/Roaming/Roaming/Sublime Text/Packages` (windows) to another machine.
+Sync `%USERPROFILE%/AppData/Roaming/Roaming/Sublime Text/Packages/User` (windows) to another machine.
 E.g. on Linux:

 ```
 cd ~
-ln -s ~/.config/sublime-text/Packages sublime-packages
+ln -s ~/.config/sublime-text/Packages/User sublime-user-packages
 ```

-Delete/move existing files and then you can sync into `~/sublime-packages`.
+Delete/move existing files and then you can sync into `~/sublime-user-packages` (e.g. "selective sync" tresor in tresorit to that dir).

 Might need to hard link (e.g. mklink /H) `"Default (Windows).sublime-keymap"` to `"Default (Linux).sublime-keymap"`